Tub to Shower Prices and Other Frequently Asked Questions

 How much does a tub to walk-in shower conversion cost?

-Local costs for converting fiberglass bathtubs to a walk-in shower start around $900.
+Local costs for converting fiberglass bathtubs to a walk-in shower start under $900.
 Steel tubs run slightly more, while cast iron tubs are priced the highest.
 Of course, there are other variants in our cost algorithm; e.g. where is the tub located? nearby or in Erie, PA?
 Are there shower doors, a toilet or vanity that needs to be removed in order to make the cut, etc.?

 Since we can normally get a sense of your situation from a picture, we’ll generally ask you to text us photos of your bathtub.
 This helps us give you an accurate estimate.
 See Photo Estimating Pics.